Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Introduction

 \section{Introduction}

 We study the field of inverse problems in imaging sciences from the perspective of algorithmic solvability respectively constructability of solutions.
 Image reconstruction from measurements is an important task in a wide range of scientific, industrial, and medical applications such as electron microscopy, seismic imaging, magnetic resonance imaging (MRI) and X-Ray computed tomography (CT).
-Various methods to solve inverse problems have been introduced, ranging from sparse regularization techniques \cite{Daubechies04SparseReg, Wright2009SparseRec, Cotter2005SparseSol, Selesnick2017SRviaCA} including compressed sensing \cite{Candes05DecLP, Candes06RobUnc, Candes06UnivEncStrat, Donoho06CompSens, Ji2008BayesianCS, Duarte2011StructuredCS, Elad2007ProjCS} to deep learning techniques \cite{Zu18AutoMap, Schlemper18CNNvsCS, Arridge2019SolvingIP, Bubba19Shearlet, Hammernik18MRIDL2, Borgerding2017AMP}.
-Although impressive results have been achieved, it is nevertheless highly relevant to explore the boundaries imposed by the deployed computing platform.
-First, it allows to assess the distance of the current approaches to the realizable optimum and, second, it clearly defines what we can and can not expect to be solved via this specific computing device.
+Various methods to solve inverse problems have been introduced, ranging from sparse regularization techniques \cite{Daubechies04SparseReg, Wright2009SparseRec, Cotter2005SparseSol, Selesnick2017SRviaCA} including compressed sensing \cite{Candes05DecLP, Candes06RobUnc, Candes06UnivEncStrat, Donoho06CompSens, Ji2008BayesianCS, Duarte2011StructuredCS, Elad2007ProjCS} to deep learning (DL) techniques \cite{Zu18AutoMap, Schlemper18CNNvsCS, Arridge2019SolvingIP, Bubba19Shearlet, Hammernik18MRIDL2, Borgerding2017AMP}.

-In the framework of Turing machines \cite{Turing36Entscheidung} the algorithmic solvability of finite-dimensional inverse problems was studied in \cite{Boche2022LimitsDL}.
-Turing machines represent an abstract mathematical model of today's omnipresent digital hardware.
-It was found that any method which runs on digital hardware is subject to certain boundaries when approximating the solution maps of inverse problems.
-Hence, this result establishes a fundamental barrier on today's digital computing devices.
-This barrier was obtained by using the mathematical structure and properties of finite-dimensional inverse problems as well as the mathematical structure and properties of Turing machines and thereby also of digital machines.

-An interesting question is whether this constraint is connected to the properties of Turing machines, in particular, the approximation of computable real numbers with the help of rational numbers, or, does this constraint arise from inherent characteristics of inverse problems?
-In other words, is the result problem-specific or connected to certain hardware?
-Therefore, it is of interest to study how powerful the signal processing unit must be to enable the algorithmic solution of inverse problems (if such an algorithmic solution exists at all).
-In the following, we consider and analyse inverse problems under a more general (analog) computation model that is based on exact real number calculations, i.e., arbitrary real numbers can be processed and stored.
-Thus, such a model is not suitable for implementation on digital hardware and it is even unclear if such a computing device can be realized by means of today's (hardware) technology.

-Before explicitly examining the differences and properties of analog and digital hardware platforms, we will next shortly describe the relevance of algorithmic solvability in general.